kevinolega/callcentertrainingtips/about.md

 I spend some buying books on learning and teaching.

-I pay 100% of the website hosting, yearly domain registration, web tools, hardware and software needed to maintain the websites using my own money.
+I pay 100% of the website hosting, yearly domain registration, web tools, hardware, and software needed to maintain the websites using my own money.

 [CLICK HERE if you want to donate and support my work](https://www.paypal.me/kevinolega).